anhchangvt1994/vite-project-template-react__seo-web-scraping/README.md

 Hey guys, what awesome thing brought you here? … Whatever it is, I think your day has started to get better.
 Before exploring further, let’s identify some important things together.

-1. Are you looking for an optimal solution for light-house score?
+1. Are you looking for an optimal solution for light-house score ?
-2. Have you tried many ways to optimize but still not satisfactory?
+2. Have you tried many ways to optimize but still not satisfactory ?

 If so, I think this project can help you.
 All you need to do is know how to use VueJS / ReactJS (I bet it’s much easier to use than NuxtJS and NextJS) and done, leave the rest to the system.